mohamedhefnawy1/SelfCheckoutStation/README.md

-Self checkout station functionalities:
+- Self checkout station functionalities:

 -Use own bag: asks the attendant station for permission for the customer to use their own bag to bag their items

-- scan product: Scan products by pressing scan item followed by place item, this will scan and place a random item in your bag
+-scan product: Scan products by pressing scan item followed by place item, this will scan and place a random item in your bag

 -Enter PLU Code: Use Price Look Up codes from 00001 up to 00009 to add different items to cart.